File and folder properties

 - Tags - Add tag words to help categorize and organize your files.

-Once you've added tags to a file, you can search for the file in the Explore window or the admin File Explorer by typing the exact tag in the search box.
-(This functionality is available in DBI 2.5.1 or later.)
+Once you've added tags to a file, you can search for the file in the main menu, in the Explore window or the admin File Explorer by typing the tag.

 4. Read-only properties

 Scroll down in the Properties dialog to see various read-only properties of a file or folder:

 - Last Modified Time

 The ID property is needed when writing scripts that reference items such as a metric set or dashboard.